samarthshete/job-app-mern/README.md

 - Email: samarthshete14@gmail.com
 - LinkedIn: <a href="https://www.linkedin.com/in/samarthshete14/">Samarth Shete</a>

-Feel free to contact us through email or connect with us on LinkedIn.
-We are happy to answer any questions or discuss potential collaborations.
+Feel free to contact me through email or connect with me on LinkedIn.
+I am happy to answer any questions or discuss potential collaborations.

 Good luck with your project and your job search!